 Dear Friends, we have already discussed laser, different types of laser, and how a hologram is formed.
 Today we will discuss about why a laser source is needed in Holography.

+As we have discussed already that how a hologram is formed and there are two processes recording and reconstruction during this process.
 As recording process in holography is based on the principle of interference.
-For recording and for sustained interference, the path difference between various interfering light waves should always be less than longitudinal coherence length.
-For ordinary light source like mercury the coherence length is very small (≈3cm).
-The path difference introduced between light waves reflected from different points of object can be much more than this value.
-Thus interference pattern cannot be recorded.
+For recording and for sustained interference, the path difference between various interfering light waves should always be less than the longitudinal coherence length.
+For ordinary light sources like mercury the coherence length is very small (≈3cm).
+The path difference introduced between light waves reflected from different points of an object can be much more than this value.
+Thus interference patterns cannot be recorded.
 While coherence length for laser source can be as high as 600 km.
-As a result, sustained interference pattern will be recorded on hologram.
-Thus hologram cannot be made without laser source.
+As a result, sustained interference patterns will be recorded on the hologram.
+Thus holograms cannot be made without a laser source.

-Further if a hologram is reconstructed using ordinary light, then the reference beam, converging rays (forming real image) and diverging rays (forming virtual image), all will be in same direction.
-This creates a problem in observing three dimensional image, as we have to see through other two beams.
+Further, if a hologram is reconstructed using ordinary light, then the reference beam, converging rays (forming real image), and diverging rays (forming virtual image), all will be in the same direction.
+This creates a problem in observing the three-dimensional images, as we have to see through the other two beams.
 Holography using ordinary light is called ‘Inline Holography’.
-If Laser source is used instead, then the three emerging beams will be in different directions.
-This is called ‘Off Line Holography’.
+If a Laser source is used instead, then the three emerging beams will be in different directions.
+This is called ‘Off-Line Holography’.
 It allows us to observe one kind of beam at a time.

-This is the reason that laser is needed in holography.
+This is the reason that a laser is needed in holography.